What are gallstones and why do they happen?

 - Gallstones are hard deposits that form in the gallbladder

-- The gallbladder is a sac-like organ located just under the liver- it produces bile, which is a yellow-green liquid that helps to digest food.
+- The gallbladder is a sac-like organ located just under the liver- it stores bile which is a yellow-green liquid formed by the liver, that helps to digest food.

 - When you eat, the gallbladder contracts, and squirts bile into the intestine.